Devastating Effects of Open Pit Mining on the Environment

 Table of Contents

-Environmental effects of open pit mining is crucial in shaping the economies of many countries worldwide.
+Environmental effects of open pit mining are crucial in shaping the economies of many countries worldwide.
 Let’s look into the devastating effects of open pit mining on the environment.
 It’s causing a lot of arguments because of its significant effects.

 When we look closer at open pit mining, we see it brings big environmental problems.